Wesley16838/frontend_interview/README.md

 - Static: Elements are positioned static by default which means not affected by the top, bottom, left, and right properties.
 - relative: means be positioned relative to its normal position
 - fixed: is positioned relative to the viewport, which means it always stays in the same place even if the page is scrolled.
-- absolute: Be positioned relative to the nearest element's parent.
-If it has no positioned ancestors, it will be positioned relative to the document body \
+- absolute: Be positioned relative to the nearest positioned element's parent.
+If it has no positioned ancestors, it will be positioned relative to the document body
 - sticky: Toggles between relative and fixed, depending on the scroll position.
 It is positioned relative until a given offset position is met in the viewport - then it "sticks" in place.

   **[⬆ Back to Top](#table-of-contents)**